jbahamon/ctm-ayla/Readme.md

 =========================

 Ayla is a three-button character made for MUGEN 1.0.
-This is not a final version.
+This is not a final version but it should be playable.

 What's missing:

 - More palettes
-- Special intros/winposes, maybe.
+- Specific character interactions (intros, winposes, double techs, maybe)

+To me, Ayla's feels the most like a Street Fighter character out of all CT's characters.

+She has lots of sprites based on scratching, kicking and throwing so it wasn't hard to imagine moves for her.

 Ayla's Moveset
 ==============

-Ayla is meant to be a rushdown character.
-She walks and runs faster than other characters.
-Her jumps are faster, too.
-Keep pressuring your opponent!
+Ayla is meant to be sort of a rushdown character.
+She walks and runs faster than other characters; her jumps are faster, too.
+She does not work well at long distances, though, as her only projectile has very low range.

 Throws
 --------------

-**Boulder Toss**: F/B + [a+b/b+c/a+c] (Standing).
+**Boulder Toss**: F/B + (a+b)/(b+c)/(a+c)  (Standing).

 A standard throw.
 The direction you press determines the direction your opponent will be thrown.